 Spacing.
 The text should be in 11 or 12 point type, fully double-spaced, leaving a margin of 1 inch on all sides.
 Continuous line numbers (NOT restarting with each page) should be included throughout the manuscript and pages should be numbered consecutively.

 Title page.
+The title page must be the first page of the main document.
 This should include, in the following sequence, the title, a list of all authors, and author institutions, identified by superscripts in Arabic numerals.
 The corresponding author should be denoted by an asterisk, with address, e-mail, and phone number in a footnote.
 Also include a list of up to 5 key words and the word counts for the abstract and for the text (not including the abstract, figures, or references).
 The title page should also list the number of figures, tables, and other pertinent information such as supplementary materials.

 Title.
 The manuscript title should be as succinct as possible.
 Titles should generally not include abbreviations.
 A running head, for use as a header, should also be provided; the running head should be not longer than 60 characters (including spaces).